-Leave a cheerful voicemail introducing yourself, include a number where you can be reached, and then give them your email, just in case they don’t want to talk on the phone.
-You can also suggest they text you to get in touch if you’re calling from your mobile.
+Leave a cheerful voicemail introducing yourself, include a number where you can be reached and give them your email address in case they don’t want to talk on the phone.
+You can also suggest they text you to get in touch if you’re reaching out from your mobile.

-Let them know you’ll be calling back, and if this is not of interest, to please let you know.
+Let them know you’ll be calling back and if that is not of interest to them, to please let you know.
 Your time is valuable so you’re happy to not bother them again if they let you know.

 Create a comfortable space for yourself.
 Use photos, inspirational quotes, whatever makes you feel positive and enthusiastic.
 Be sure it is quiet where you make your calls.

-People can hear your body language which is why it’s important that you smile and use hand gestures to help your personality come through the phone.
-Standing up while talking is a technique many beginners start with.
-If you aim to do a lot of calls, use a headset that frees your hands to take notes and to use your natural body language to articulate your personality.
+People can hear your body language, which is why it’s important that you smile and use hand gestures to help your personality come through the phone.
+Standing up while talking is one technique many beginners start with.
+If you aim to make many calls, use a headset that frees your hands to take notes on the call and to use your natural body language to help articulate your personality.

 Once you’re in the zone, stay in the zone.
 Turn your notifications off, smile and dial.

-On the first call, often it’s a success just to connect and get an email for further follow-up.
+On the first call, often it’s a success just to connect and get an email address for future follow-up.
 You don’t need to close the deal on the first call.
-To effectively follow up, get a commitment to reconnect.
+To effectively follow-up, get a commitment to reconnect.

-Establish a follow-up call time and date and then e-mail a reminder and an agenda with something valuable and unique to that prospect so they have everything of interest to them ahead of the appointment.
-Be sure to always communicate that if there’s no interest or the offer is not right to please let you know.
+Establish a follow-up call appointment and email a reminder and an agenda with something valuable to that prospect so they have everything of interest to them ahead of the appointment.
+Be sure to always communicate that if there’s no interest or if the offer isn’t right, to please let you know.